 - 1. Latrell and Marcus regularly call each other names and get into physical fights.
-Have you ever been bullied or experienced physical violence?
-Do you know someone who has been bullied or experienced physical violence?
+Have you ever been bullied or experienced physical violence or know someone who has been?
 How did you/ he or she feel?
 What did you/ he or she do to handle the situation?
 What advice would you give to someone who is being bullied? - 2.
-What kind of person is Marcus?
-How would you describe him?
-Do you think he is a good person?
-Why or why not? - 3.
-Marcus lives in an urban setting.
+Describe an event or scene in the story that you connect to the most and why.
+Have you ever felt what Marcus feels at different moments in the story? - 3.
 How does your neighborhood compare to Marcus's?
-How might where you live and grow up make a difference in your behavior and life choices?
-What can neighborhoods and cities offer to positively influence the community? - 4.
+What can neighborhoods and cities offer to support the community and families? - 4.
 After Marcus's sister dies, life is not easy for Marcus.
-He often blames other people in his life for his anger and violent actions.
 Do you think Marcus's struggles excuse his aggressive behavior?
 Why or why not?
 Why is it important to take responsibility for your own actions?
 Is there ever a time or reason when your actions are excused?
 Why or why not? - 5.
 It can be very difficult when close family members or friends pass away, and people experience grief differently and react in different ways.
-What do you do to cope with or manage your feelings when you are missing someone and feeling sad?
-What advice can you give someone who might have lost a friend or family member? - 6.
-CM acts as a mentor to Marcus and helps him learn to use chess to think before he reacts.
+What do you do to cope with or manage your feelings when you are missing someone?
+What advice can you give someone who might have lost a friend or family member? - CM acts as a mentor to Marcus and helps him learn to use chess to think before he reacts.
 What does the word mentor mean to you?
 Think of an adult or someone in your life who you look up to for guidance and advice.
 What makes this person a good mentor?
-How does this person help you? - 7.
-Marcus learns to use chess as a way to control his anger.
+How does this person help you?

+- 7. Marcus learns to use chess as a way to control his anger.
 What do you do when you're feeling angry or mad?
 How does it help you calm down? - 8.
 CM teaches Marcus about the importance of knowing your middlegame and figuring out your endgame in life.
 How does knowing your middlegame help you to figure out your endgame?
 How can you use chess to help navigate through life?
 What are some of your goals and aspirations for your future?
 What might you have to do to reach those goals and aspirations?

-ELL/ESL Teaching Activities
+ELL/ESL Teaching Strategies

-(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strands 4-6)

-(Language Standards, Vocabulary Acquisition & Use, Strands 4-6)
+(Speaking & Listening Standards, Comprehension & Collaboration, Strands 1-3 and Presentation of Knowledge & Ideas, Strands 4-6)(Language Standards, Vocabulary Acquisition & Use, Strands 4-